ajph0o/hello-world/README.md

 Tutorial

 Hello people of the world!
 Alex here just tryna let y'all know I exist.
-Imma bit of a noob when it comes to programming so excuse me if imma bit slow if you know what I mean.
+Imma bit of a noob when it comes to programming so excuse me if imma bit slow (if you know what I mean).